 The checklist will help you identify areas that need more training and practice.
-If you find there are many areas that need development, I’d advise you work on these before attending an assessment.
-Consider attending a sea kayak leader training course or, attend other suitable courses e.g our guide modules, safety and leadership courses etc. Alternatively, you may be able to develop your skills and experience by helping to organise and lead club trips, get more paddling experience in a wide range of conditions or, arrange to be mentored.
+If you find areas that need development, I’d advise you work on these before attending an assessment.
+Consider attending a sea kayak leader training course or other suitable courses, e.g. our guide modules, safety and leadership courses etc. Alternatively, you may be able to develop your skills and experience by helping to organise and lead club trips, get more paddling experience in a wide range of conditions or arrange to be mentored.

-If you are honest and really think about what needs developing and then you work on these areas, passing your Sea Kayak Leader award is more likely.
-The key thing is to reflect on what you do both as a paddler and as a leader.
-Work on the areas to get as many as possible into the “Strong” section before you attend an assessment and if you have been honest and realistic about your skills and experience you may well find that your checklist matches your assessor’s checklist!
+If you are honest and think about what needs developing and then you work on these areas, passing your Sea Kayak Leader award is more likely.
+The key is to reflect on what you do as a paddler and a leader.
+Aim to get as many sections of the checklist as possible into the “Strong” section before you attend an assessment.
+If you have been honest and realistic about your skills and experience, you may find that your checklist matches your assessor’s!

-Under the old assessment system, I often saw a few candidates who lacked the experience of leading and managing incidents in moderate water and whose range of leadership skills was limited.
-Put simply, they had usually been acting as an assistant but had not played much of a role in managing and organisation the trip or group.
+Under the old assessment system, I often saw a few candidates who lacked the experience of leading and managing incidents in moderate water and whose range of leadership skills were limited.
+They had usually been acting as an assistant but had not led the group.

 Is the Coastal Sea Kayak Award a better option for you?

-I expect many paddlers over the next few years will arrive at the Sea Kayak leader assessment, having already passed the Coastal Sea Kayak award.
+I expect many paddlers will arrive at the Sea Kayak leader assessment over the next few years, having already passed the Coastal Sea Kayak award.

-It will be possible for paddlers to arrange for us to assess you on our Big Tides weeks, Advanced Jersey Kayak Trails and also on specific assessment dates.
+It will be possible for paddlers to arrange for us to assess you on our Big Tides weeks, Advanced Jersey Kayak Trails, and specific assessment dates.

-See our courses diary or email us to discuss options.
+See our course diary or email us to discuss options.

-I’ll be writing about what you can expect on your sea kayak leader assessment shortly.
+I’ll write about what you can expect on your sea kayak leader assessment shortly.

 Dates of our courses: